 - 4.2.1 Recording: An Aerodrome operator shall maintain a database of wildlife strikes containing at least the date, types and numbers of birds or animals, and aircraft involved.
-The procedure for recording the wildlife strikes must be documented in the Aerodrome Manual. - 4.2.2 Reporting: A Wildlife Strike Reporting Form is made available to aircraft operators, airport personnel and air traffic controllers to report wildlife strikes. - 4.2.3 Submission of Wildlife Strike reports to ICAO: At the end of each year PACA shall forward all bird/wildlife strikes received for the aerodrome operator to the International Civil Aviation Organization (ICAO) for incorporation into ICAO's Bird Strike Information System (IBIS) Database (Note: Appendix A provides a guide for the bird strike reporting form).
+The procedure for recording the wildlife strikes must be documented in the Aerodrome Manual. - 4.2.2 The following events shall be recorded and used for assessing and mitigating the risk of wildlife hazards: - a) any reported collision between wildlife and an aircraft for which evidence in the form of a carcass, feathers, any other remains, or damage to the aircraft is found; - b) any reported collision between wildlife and an aircraft for which no physical evidence is found, but an indication of a collision exists (e.g. visual observation of the collision or acoustic perception of the impact); - c) any wildlife found dead on an aerodrome without any other obvious cause of death; and - d) incidents or observations where the presence of wildlife on or in the vicinity of the aerodrome could have an effect on a flight (e.g. missed approach, aborted take-off, etc.). - 4.2.3 Reporting: A Wildlife Strike Reporting Form is made available to aircraft operators, airport personnel and air traffic controllers to report wildlife strikes confirmed and unconfirmed wildlife strikes. - Confirmed wildlife strikes: collision between a bird/wildlife and an aircraft for which evidence, in the form of a carcass, or other remains, is found on the ground; or damage and/or other evidence is found on the aircraft. - Unconfirmed wildlife strikes: collision between a bird/wildlife and an aircraft for which no physical evidence is found (i.e. no damage to the aircraft is evident upon inspection, and no bird remains, carcass or blood smears are evident on the airframe). - 4.2.4 Submission of Wildlife Strike reports to ICAO: At the end of each year CAA shall forward all bird/wildlife strikes received for the aerodrome operator to the International Civil Aviation Organization (ICAO) for incorporation into ICAO's Bird Strike Information System (IBIS) Database (Note: Appendix A provides a guide for the bird strike reporting form).